How much does it cost?

 As a guide:

-A single visit to a property to take some estate agency type photographs and or video with no access complexity would be roughly £100.
+A single visit to a property to take some estate agency type photographs and or video with no access complexity would be roughly £100 with no additional charges for post-processing and electronic transfer of images.
 This would be discounted if there were a number of properties that could be photographed on the same day in generally the same geographic area or very close to our base.

 For added value we also offer packages: